Jump to a Section

 4. Still cannot find it?
 Ask a Librarian

-Search for the title of the book in Primo to see if we have the item.
+Search for the title of the book in Primo to see if we have it.
+Sometimes the older edition of the same text will suffice.

 A: We created a guide Finding Journal Articles to help students understand what journal articles are and how to find them.